cyclus/cyclus.github.com/source/cep/cep6.rst

 reviewer.
 If there is a disagreement between the two parties, deference is given to the party who prefers the `Feature - Release Notes` tag.
 A PR with this label is provided candidacy for inclusion in the release notes (highlighting the feature addition) but does not guaranteed inclusion in the release notes.
+The release manager is provided deference in making the decision of what features to highlight in the release notes, per `CEP 3 <fuelcycle.org/cep/cep3.html>`_.

 Layout
 =======